 - We love to pick apples and pumpkins!
-I love taking the girls to farms so they can see where there food comes from and because it's fun!
+I love taking the girls to farms so they can see where their food comes from and because it's fun!
 Paulus has over 24 apple varieties, but they aren't all available at the same time, so if you have a favorite apple check their website before you go.
 There are two bag sizes to choose from.
 This year we went with the larger size.
 We always run out and wish we had more, and they last for weeks in the refrigerator.
-They have carts available so you can pull around your kids and pickings.
-Bring a blanket to cover the bottom of the cart, because naturally they are dirty.
+They have carts available so you can tow your kids and pickings.
+Bring a blanket to cover the bottom of the cart, because naturally, they are dirty.
 TIP: I bought Kyocera Ceramic knives at the Kitchen Shoppe, so now when we cut our apples they won't turn brown.
 Works for avocados too!

 - The Paulus Family seems to have thought of everything!
 From the huge rocker that you can't pass up a photo to the smell of the fresh kettle corn being popped under a tent.
 At the entrance, is their Farm Store, covered picnic table area, and big and small old tractors that my kids love to climb on.
 They love tractors and pretending that they are driving.There are also mega checker and tic-tac-toe board tables that the whole family can enjoy playing.
 Something I was surprised to find out is that their wagon ride is free - just like a hayride without the hay.
 You get a 15-20 minute ride around the scenic 150-acre farm.